Why is My Sheep Throwing Up? 6 Possible Reasons

 Grain Acidosis

-This happens when sheep eat high-grain diets, which ferment in their four-part stomachs and produce lactic acid.
+Grain acidosis happens when sheep eat high-grain diets, which ferment in their four-part stomachs and produce lactic acid.

 The lactic acid accumulates faster than the sheep can break it down, leading to grain acidosis.

 Symptoms of grain acidosis include excessive drooling, frequent urination, diarrhea, weakness, and depression.
 If you think your sheep may have grain acidosis, take them to the vet immediately.
+Left untreated, grain acidosis can be fatal.

 Accidental Poisoning

-There are many common household and agricultural products that can be toxic to livestock, including certain medications, rodent poisons, pesticides, and certain types of fertilizer.
+Lots of common household and agricultural products that can be toxic to livestock, including certain medications, rodent poisons, pesticides, and certain types of fertilizer.
+There are even some plants that can be dangerous.

 If you suspect that your sheep has experienced accidental poisoning, it’s important to seek medical attention right away in order to prevent further complications.